locvx1234/Linux-Tutorial/content/cluster-basics.md

 Clusters are accessible also via a Web GUI.
 Point the browser to the primary member node and login as the ``hacluster`` user

     https://<primary_node_ip>:2224

+####Stop the Cluster
+Cluster nodes should not be halted as standard nodes.
+It's always a best practice to shutdown the cluster first and then shutdown the system.

+To stop the cluster on a signle node

+    [root@benji ~]# pcs cluster stop
+    Stopping Cluster (pacemaker)...
+Stopping Cluster (corosync)...
+    [root@benji ~]# pcs cluster status
+    Error: cluster is not currently running on this node

+Or on all nodes of the cluster

+    [root@holly ~]# pcs cluster stop --all
+    holly: Stopping Cluster (pacemaker)...
+    benji: Stopping Cluster (pacemaker)...
+    benji: Stopping Cluster (corosync)...
+    holly: Stopping Cluster (corosync)...
+    [root@holly ~]#